 To obtain an Arizona concealed weapons permit, you must complete and submit an application -- including fingerprint cards -- to the Department of Public Safety.
 The current fee for a new permit is $60.
 You can find complete procedures and instructions for obtaining an application by visiting the Arizona Department of Public Safety website.

 You must renew your permit every five years.
 Before granting your renewal, the Department of Public Safety will conduct a criminal history records check.
-You do not have to submit a fingerprint card with your renewal application.
+You do not have to submit an additional fingerprint card with your renewal application, but must pay a $43 fee.
 (Arizona Statutes § 13-3112(K).)

 You can find a list of the states that recognize Arizona concealed weapons permits by visiting the Arizona Department of Public Safety website.
 The DPS recommends that, before traveling to another state, you contact that state directly to confirm that you can use your Arizona permit carry a concealed weapon in the state.